 HC #1: Additional Units of Housing Made Available Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Number of new housing units made available for households at or below 80% of AMI as a result of the activity (increase) 0 5 ease in Resident Iobility Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Number of new housing units made available for households at or below 80% of AMI as a result of the activity (increase) 0 5 rease in Resident Mobility Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase) 0 5